lneicelis/react-gallery/README.md

 1. clone the repo
 2. cd react-gallery
 3. npm install
-4. cp .env.example .env
-5. npm start
+4. npm start
-6. navigate to http://localhost:3000 in your browser.
+5. navigate to http://localhost:3000 in your browser.

 ##To run tests